How to Become a Respiratory Therapist: A Comprehensive Guide

 • Certified or Registered Pulmonary Function Technologist

-Additionally, obtaining a bachelor’s or master’s degree in a related field can open doors to management roles or research positions.
+Also, a bachelor’s or master’s degree in a related field can lead to management positions or research jobs.

 Career advancement opportunities